raykrueger/eks-workshop-v2/website/docs/networking/eks-hybrid-nodes/cloud-bursting.md

 Scale up and burst into cloud.
 The nginx deployment here is requesting an ureasonable amount of CPU (200m) for demonstration purposes.
-This means we can fit about 8 instances on our hybrid node.
-When we scale up to 15 instances of the pod, there is no room to schedule them.
+This means we can fit about 8 replicas on our hybrid node.
+When we scale up to 15 replicas of the pod, there is no room to schedule them.
 Given that we are using the `preferredDuringSchedulingIgnoredDuringExecution` affinity policy, this means that we start with our hybrid node.
 Anything that is unschedulable is allowed to